 - fin whale (vulnerable)

-The recovery plans identify whaling and habitat degradation as key threats to whales, and establish objectives and actions to ensure the ongoing recovery of the species.
-The recovery plans for these five species were reviewed in 2010.
+The recovery plans identify climate change, noise interference, habitat modification and whaling as key threats to whales, and establish objectives and actions to ensure the ongoing recovery of the species.